The Supernaturals

-The Supernaturals are a five piece guitar-based indie rock band from Glasgow, Scotland.
-Fronted by singer-songwriter James McColl, they signed to Parlophone in 1996, and had a string of singles which were taken from their three albums and four EPs.
+The Supernaturals are a guitar-based indie rock band from Glasgow, Scotland.
+Fronted by singer-songwriter James McColl, the band signed to Parlophone in 1996, and had a string of singles which were taken from their three albums and four EPs.
 Other members included Mark Guthrie, Derek McManus, Gavin Crawford and Ken McAlpine.
 The band's best known songs ("Smile" and "I Wasn't Built To Get Up") were featured prominently in a series of television advertisements.
-In total they scored five Top 40 entries in the UK Singles Chart.
+In total they scored five top 40 entries in the UK Singles Chart.
+The band broke up in 2002, before reforming in 2012, and they continue to record music, and perform concerts, to this day.